-Since 1993, Paula worked in IT development departments of three diferent Portuguese banks and she now coordinates the IT Human Resources Department in one of those Portuguese banks.
+Since 1993, Paula worked in IT development departments of three different Portuguese banks and she now coordinates the IT Talent Management Department in one of those Portuguese banks.

-Paula has been representing XXS within EFCNI since the first joint parents' organization meeting taking place in 2008, when XXS had only one week of existence.
+Paula has been representing XXS within EFCNI since the first joint Parent Organisations Meeting taking place in 2008, when XXS had only one week of existence.

 Dr. Tomasz Makaruk is the founder and Chairman of the Polish Premature Baby Foundation (Fundacja Wczesniak Rodzice-Rodzicom), which has existed since 2004, shortly after Tomasz became a father to a preemie born in week 29 at 1600 g.